sveneisenschmidt/yay/docs/under-the-hood.md

 | `yay:integration:disable <name>` | Disables an integration. | `php bin/console --env=prod yay:integration:disable demo` |
 | `yay:integration:validate <name> <path>` | Validates an integration. | `php bin/console --env=prod yay:integration:validate demo integration/demo` |
 | `yay:recalculate <player>` | Recalculates a player's progress. | `php bin/console --env=prod yay:recalculate alex.doe` |
-Hint: It is important to always pass the environment Yay is running in as the env parameter.
+Hint: It is important to always pass the environment Yay! is running in as the env parameter.

 ---

 ## Events

-Yay provides a set of events to easily hook into.
+Yay! provides a set of events to easily hook into.
 How to work with events is illustrated through the [ActivityListener](../src/Component/Engine/EventListener/ActivityListener.php) and the [services.yml](../src/App/Engine/Resources/config/services.yml) configuration.

 ```yml
 # services.yml